Pecacheu/Genetic-Algorithm-Control/README.md

 You can assign this command to a hotkey in Ubuntu Keyboard Settings to launch the client quickly:
 `gnome-terminal -t 'Genetic Client' --maximize -e 'python Desktop/genClient/GeneticClient.py'`

+#### Note: The server relies on broadcast packets to discover clients.
+Make sure broadcast is enabled on your router!